Frequently (& Not-So-Frequently) Asked Questions

 Writing Romance and Real Life

 It’s funny how many times I get asked if I “do” the things in my books.
-Ah, the elusive “things”.
+Ah, the elusive “things.”
 The key to being a good fiction writer is to be able to tell a good story.
 I happen to like telling stories of not only people falling in love, but of their other emotions and influences as well.

 In my opinion, if you only write what you experience, you’re not a very good fiction writer.
-Fiction is a job that takes great imagination as well as research and all I can hope is that a few people like mine.
+Fiction is a job that takes great imagination as well as research, and all I can hope is that a few people like mine.

 What is your other job?

-I have no “other job”.
-Being an author is my full time career.
+I have no “other job.”
+Being an author is my full-time career.
 Much of what I do is incorporated into my career, and I take it very seriously.

 Michelle’s Dating Advice

-Though someone did ask me to write dating advice since I was a romance author (I guess that means I must have the answers), which I thought was funny because, um, my advice column would go something like this:
+Someone did ask me to write dating advice since I was a romance author (I guess that means I must have the answers), which I thought was funny because, um, my advice column would go something like this:

-1. How do you snag a man?A: I tell the driver to slow down and then I pick one coming out of the culinary institute that looks like he might be bogged down with cooking homework and can’t run fast… what do you mean that’s creepy?
+A: I tell the driver to slow down and then I pick one coming out of the culinary institute who looks like he might be bogged down with cooking homework and can’t run fast.
+What do you mean that’s creepy?
 Girl’s got to eat.

-2. How do you know when it’s love?A: “I can’t tell you but it lasts forever…It’s just something you feel together” What do you mean that’s Van Halen lyrics?
+A: “I can’t tell you but it lasts forever… it’s just something you feel together.”
+What do you mean that’s Van Halen lyrics?

-3. A man—A: ’s place is in the kitchen!
+A: place is in the kitchen!
 This is fun.
 Do another one.

-4. I was going to say, a man asks you on a date but doesn’t say where, what do you wear?A: You have four basic options: Princess Leia (kick ass fighter with optional lightsaber or blaster pistol, but not bikini Jabba Leia—you don’t want him to think you’re into bondage on date one), cat woman (so he knows you’re a super heroine), a Renn Faire princess (so he’ll know how you expect to be treated and properly addressed as m’lady), or if you can pull off super daring: Resident Evil’s Alice.
+A: You have four basic options: Princess Leia (kick-ass fighter with optional lightsaber or blaster pistol, but not bikini Jabba Leia, you don’t want him to think you’re into bondage on date one), Cat Woman (so he knows you’re a super heroine), a Renn Faire princess (so he’ll know how you expect to be treated and properly addressed as m’lady), or, if you can pull off super daring, Resident Evil’s Alice.

 One, you’ll be awesome.
-Two, if he doesn’t get it well I just saved you hours that you can now put into role playing and doing something cool like reading a book.
-Three, if he shows up as Han Solo well, see question 2.
+Two, if he doesn’t get it, well, I just saved you hours that you can now put into role playing and doing something cool like reading a book.
+Three, if he shows up as Han Solo, well, see question 2.

-(thanks for the reader questions!)
+(Thanks for the reader questions.)

-You had already “made it” why on Earth would you go Indie?
+You had already “made it,” why on Earth would you go Indie?

 What is your writing process?

 Coffee.
 More coffee.
+(Okay, fine.
+There’s more.)

 How do you come up with ideas for books?